 - Receiving all-porcelain crowns from a cosmetic dentist is more expensive than receiving fused-to-metal-crowns from a general dentist.

-Dr. Hein has the experience, training, and artistry required to give you all-porcelain crowns that are beautiful and natural looking.
+Dr. Elsahy has the experience, training, and artistry required to give you all-porcelain crowns that are beautiful and natural looking.
 There are various types of crowns that are available, and he will be able to determine what’s best for your case.

-If you live in Indianapolis and would like to find out if this treatment is right for you, contact our office at 317-849-3444 to request a complimentary consultation, where you will have time to ask Dr. Hein questions and discuss your options.
+If you live in Indianapolis and would like to find out if this treatment is right for you, contact our office at 317-849-3444 to request a complimentary consultation, where you will have time to ask Dr. Elsahy questions and discuss your options.

 You may also request an appointment online, and one of our staff members will contact you to schedule a time.